Parallel resampling in the particle filter: Standard resampling schemes

 \end{code}

 As for multinomial resampling, the \proc{Inclusive-Prefix-Sum} operation on line \ref{line:stratified-prefix-sum} of Code \ref{code:stratified} is not numerically stable.
 The same strategies to ameliorate the problem apply.
 Line \ref{line:stratified-numerical-problem} of Code \ref{code:stratified} is more problematic.
 Consider that there may be a $j$ such that, for $i \geq j$, $u^{k^i}$ is not significant against $r^i$ under the floating-point model, so that the result of $r^i + u^{k^i}$ is just $r^i$.
 For such $i$, no random sample is being made within the strata.
-Furthermore, rounding up on the same line might easily deliver $O^N = N + 1$, not $O^N = N$ as required, if not for the quick-fix use of $\min$!
-This is particularly relevant in the present context because contemporary GPUs have significantly faster single-precision than double-precision floating-point performance, so that the use of single precision is always tempting.
-In single precision, seven significant figures (in decimal) can typically be expected.
-Consider that, with $N$ around one million, almost certainly no $u^{k^i} \in [0,1)$ is significant against $r^i$ at high $i$.
-One million particles is not an unrealistic number for some contemporary applications of the particle filter.
-In double-precision, however, where 15 significant figures (in decimal) is expected, it is unlikely that $N$ is sufficiently large for this to be a problem in current applications.
+Furthermore, rounding up on the same line might easily deliver $O^N = N + 1$, not $O^N = N$ as required, if not for the quick-fix use of $\min$.
+Given that single precision has about seven significant figures in decimal, consider that, with $N$ around one million, almost certainly no $u^{k^i} \in [0,1)$ is significant against $r^i$ at high $i$.
 Note that while pre-sorting weights and summing over a binary tree can help with the numerical stability of the \proc{Inclusive-Prefix-Sum} operation, it does not help with this latter issue.